WHY DRIVING MATTERS

 SKYACTIV® TECHNOLOGY – 2010 - PRESENT

-A WHOLISTIC APPROACH TO DRIVING
+A HOLISTIC APPROACH TO DRIVING

 We believe vehicles should be engineered to maximize driving dynamics and efficiency: from body construction and engine technology, to the chassis and transmission.
 So we developed our innovative Mazda SKYACTIV® TECHNOLOGY to give you the most out of every mile without ever compromising performance.
 It’s just one of the ways Mazda makes driving better.